Rohitgaur92/Housing_Prediction/README.md

 This is a Jupyter notebook.
 Package requirements are included in requirement.txt.
 This project uses Python 3.5.
 Run the following command in terminal to install the required packages. pip3 install -r requirements.txt

 ### Usage
-The notebook includes all the markdowns which explain the process with additional model evaluation metrics as well
+The notebook includes all the markdowns which explain the process with additional model evaluation metrics as well.